Dear everyone, my 382 most appreciated people in the world!

 based on public and private Substack figures, the $5 monthly subscriptions to participate in her comments section are on track to bring in more than a million dollars a year

-Tech analyst Benedict Evan also just provided some insight into the economics of newsletter publishing.
+Tech analyst Benedict Evans also just provided some insight into the economics of newsletter publishing.
 His newsletter has around 150.000 free subscribers and almost 2500 paid subscribers - at 10 USD a month.
 He started seven years ago.

 You are right.
 Newsletters are not events, social media discussions are not conferences, music performances to a dedicated fan base are hard to compare with your end of year Zoom office party.